 Tooth extraction is the removal of a tooth from the mouth.
 Extractions are performed for a variety of reasons, including tooth decay that has destroyed enough tooth structure to prevent restoration, severe gum disease, or in preparation for orthodontic treatment.

 Tooth extractions can be performed in a dental office or an oral surgeon’s office.
-Most dental professionals, however, are equipped to perform tooth extraction procedures.
+Most dental professionals, however, are trained and equipped to perform tooth extraction procedures.

-To remove a tooth, a dentist or oral surgeon first numbs the area with local anesthesia.
-After the tooth has been loosened, the dentist uses dental instruments to gently remove the remainder of the tooth from the socket.
+To remove a tooth, a dentist or oral surgeon will first numb the area with local anesthesia.
+After the tooth has been loosened, the dentist will then use dental instruments to gently remove the remainder of the tooth from the socket.

 Most tooth extractions are routine procedures.
 Before your tooth extraction, your dentist will give you a local anesthetic to numb the area.
 In addition, your dentist will use a sedative to help you relax during the procedure.